dimx1994/iou/README.md

 #### 2. To set up CI/CD you should:

 1. add docker pushing and tagging functionality to `Makefile`
-2. then you could write CI pipeline to execute sequentially(for example in Gitlab CI you could use docker-in-docker) the following steps:
+2. then you can write CI pipeline to execute sequentially(for example in Gitlab CI you can use docker-in-docker) the following steps:

 ```bash
 make docker-build-test